How does GIS and cloud computing work together?

 Cloud computing provides a wide range of benefits.
 Organizations will typically only have to pay for the services they use, making it a cost-efficient way of meeting their computing demands.
 They can also adjust their resources as they scale up or down, making it a flexible technology that can be adapted to every type of business.

-The field of GIS has also adopted the cloud relatively recently, and professionals are now making use of cloud-based systems to access various data on the web.
-They can freely analyze, share, sell, and buy geospatial data over the internet.
+The field of GIS has also adopted the cloud relatively recently, and professionals are now making use of cloud-based systems to access various geodata on the web.
+They can freely analyse, share, sell, and buy geodata over the internet.
 The cloud has provided them with the ability to streamline operations in real-time.